-NCERT Science Solutions for Exercise
+NCERT Solutions for Chapter: Nutrition in Plants, Exercise 1: Exercise

-Questions from Exercise with Hints & Solutions
+Questions from NCERT Solutions for Chapter: Nutrition in Plants, Exercise 1: Exercise with Hints & Solutions

 Jessy wanted to find out the conditions that best support the rotting of bread.
 The growth of coloured fluffy patches on the surface of bread confirms rotting.
 She kept four bread slices in different conditions for five days.
 The table below shows Jessy’s findings after five days.